Epic Adelaide to Darwin Road Trip Itinerary: 15 Best Stops Along the Stuart Highway

 This is one road trip you don’t want to rush!

 Rent a campervan or motorhome!
 The best way to do this epic road trip is to rent a campervan or motorhome and traverse the Stuart Highway with your home on wheels.
 Motorhome Republic has a huge range of vehicles (along with 4WDs with rooftop tents) that you can pick up in either Adelaide or Darwin.
+My guide to renting a campervan in Australia has tips for booking and saving money.

 Adelaide to Darwin road trip itinerary